 Strategic Planning Training

-William “Wes” Waldo is COO and President, Americas at the Lean Methods Group.
+William “Wes” Waldo is the former COO and President, Americas at the Lean Methods Group.
 He has over 20 years of quality, operations management and performance excellence experience, including many years as a Lean Master consultant, Lean product manager and practice leader for the Lean Methods Group’s manufacturing team.